aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/merge/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Append/AppendDocument) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
-Feel free to download and explore sample input [test_doc.docx](test_doc.docx), [test_multi_pages.docx](test_multi_pages.docx) and output [test_doc_output.docx](test_doc_output.docx) file that is designed to act as a demonstration and let you to figure out the details quickly.
+The following example shows how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [test_doc.docx](test_doc.docx), [test_multi_pages.docx](test_multi_pages.docx) and output [test_doc_output.docx](test_doc_output.docx) file designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}